to the circle

 New match in 54 for 54 for M52 with Severe Aplastic Anemia

-A donor sponsored by 54 for 54 for M52 with Severe Aplastic Anemia has matched a 59 year old man suffering from Non-Hodgkins Lymphoma.
+A donor sponsored by 54 for 54 for M52 with Severe Aplastic Anemia has matched a 70 year old woman battling Acute Myelogenous Leukemia.